quat1024/apathy/docs/1.16-1.18/BOSS.md

 This file contains controls for various boss-fight sequences in Minecraft.
 You can disable or modify them.

-# Dragon
+# Dragon (before mod version 2.3)

 ## No dragon

-Disables the Ender Dragon fight.
+Completely removes the Ender Dragon from the game.

 * When you visit the End for the first time:
 	* The Ender Dragon will not spawn when you visit the End.